Underworld Vision of an Assyrian Prince: Reverse

 The reverse side is better preserved than the obverse side.
-It begins with Kumma laying down to have a second dream.
+It begins with Kumma lying down to have a second dream.
 This section is recounted in first person, from Kumma's point of view.
 The text begins by talking about the various underworld gods Kumma encountered in the underworld.

 First he saw Namtar, the "vizier of the underworld who fashions the visceral omens", standing behind a man.
 He was holding his hair in his left hand and a daggar on his right hand.
 Namtartu, described as Namtar's female counterpart, had the head of a protective spirit, and the hands and feet of a human.
 Kumma then saw death, described as having the head of a MUŠ.ḪUŠ (Mušḫuššu), hands of a human, and the word describing his feet was not preserved.
 The evil spirit (šēdu lemnu) had the head and hands of a human, a crown on his head, feet of an eagle and was trampling a crocodile with his left foot.
 Alluhappu had the head of a lion and human hands and feet.
 The "Upholder of Evil" had the head of a bird, hands and feet of a human, and was described as flying with wings.
 Humuṭ-tabal, the boatman of the underworld, had the head of Anzu, and his hands and feet were not preserved.
 The Ghost had the head of an ox, and hands and feet of Anzu. Šulak was a lion that stood on his hind legs (and is known elsewhere as a lurker of bathrooms).
 Oath (mamitu) had the head of a goat.
 Nedu, described as the gatekeeper of the underworld, had the head of a lion, hands of a human and feet of a bird.
 Anything/total evil (mimma lemnu) had two heads, one being the head of lion, and the second head was not preserved.
 Muhra had three feet, the two front ones being those of a bird and the rear one being a bull, and he had terrifying splendor (melammu).
 Kumma also saw two gods that he did not recognize; one had the head, hands and feet of Anzu was holding something in his left hand, and the other had the head of a man and was wearing a crown.
 All in all, Kumma counted fifteen gods and then saluted all of them.
 He then saw a man with a pitch black body with a face resembling Anzu dressed in red who was holding a bow in his left hand and a dagger in his right, and trampling on a snake with his left foot.